 The Children/Youth Education Mission of Trinity is to guide Trinity’s children and youth through a reflective and active faith formation experience that provides a solid Christian foundation in the Episcopal tradition and fosters a spiritual reserve that supports them in making informed moral decisions throughout their lives.
 We do this by developing curriculum that promote our values of theology, Biblical study, spiritual practice, community and service.

 - Oct.
-5 Blessing of the Animals Service Project
+4: Blessing of the Animals Fair

 - Nov.
-2 All Saints Day Costume Party & Breakfast
+1: All Saints’ Day Costume Party & Breakfast

 - Jan.
-8 MLK Sunday with Fairmount Temple Youth
+17: MLK Sunday with Fairmount Temple Children and Youth

 Teachers are ready to welcome young people by 10 a.m., giving parents a chance to get to adult programs beginning at 10:10 a.m.
 Parent volunteers are always needed and welcome to be Sunday School teachers, classroom helpers, nursery parents, craft activity assistants and chaperones.
 Contact Christopher Decatur at 216-774-0478 or email@example.com.